marcomonte22/Pressure-vessel-COMSOLE-simulation/README.md

 # Resolution of the pressure vessel problem

-In this repository we will show the resolution of classical problem in linear elasticity.
-We want to analyze the effects of an internal and external pressure distribution on an hollow cylinder, with an internal radius *a* and an external radius *b*.
+In this repository we will show the resolution of a classical problem in linear elasticity: we want to analyze the effects of an internal and external pressure distribution on a hollow cylinder, with an internal radius *a* and an external radius *b*.
-We first achieved the solution using a FEM simulation software, then we compared it with the exact algebraic solutions (obtainable forthis particular case).
-In the following sections we will show the steps that led us to the implementation of the problem, which required a strong theoretical back-ground, from the mathematical model to the linear elasticity equations, along with a brief digression of the FEM method.
+We first achieved the solution using a FEM simulation software, then we compared it with the exact algebraic solutions (obtainable for this particular case).
+In the following sections we will show the steps that led us to the implementation of the problem, which required a strong theoretical background, from the mathematical model to the linear elasticity equations, along with a brief digression of the FEM method.

 ## Analitical approach